The Big Game: How Americans are Spending on Live TV Events in 2020

 And 5% spend more than $100

 We surveyed sports fans on their go-to meals, snacks, and drinks to quantify the available demand per game based on our predicted viewership data.
-Customers in our Live TV Events beta are able to access this information at a county-by-county level so they can manage their inventory, staff and drivers more effectively.
+PredictHQ users leverage live TV events to access this information at a county-by-county level so they can manage their inventory, staff and drivers more effectively.